dtak/demo_tex_project_with_overleaf/README.md

 ## Workflow (do this every time you edit your document)

+** Prerequisite: Assumes that you have done the Setup steps below **

 After edits on Overleaf, which you want to syncronize to the github remote repo:
 ```
 git pull overleaf master